Fullersburg Woods Forest Preserve

 Open and operating.

 Tours are available during open hours.
-Check their website for current news and admission.
+Visit their website for current pricing information.

 April to November

 Tuesday - Sunday: 10:00 A.M. to 4:30 P.M.